AfricArxiv/community-engagement/README.md

 - Use English for the most part - intersecting with French
 - African Languages esp. for region specific content but also randomly

+## Scheduling Posts
+Apart from posting manually in individual social platforms, you can also consider using the following mobile and web-based applications to schedule your posts:
+- Hootsuite
+- Buffer
+- ...

+### Tip:
+- Create your own account in the preferred platform dedicated for scheduling posts on AfricArxiv social media handles
+- Connect the accounts (Twitter, Facebook, LinkedIn)
+- Take time to create content for each handle.
+You may use an excel sheet to organize your content to ensure you have enough  posts until when you can post again.
+See Excel Template (https://docs.google.com/spreadsheets/d/1FR6cHtX-0qTT5CdY7w0GBBrTbFxSPwCVKrIPC7BaIJ8/edit?usp=sharing)
+- Schedule posts either manually or automatically and follow up with comments, likes and shares to keep your community engaged, and interested.
+- Schedule regularly to have content for every week.

 # Frequency
 - Twitter: 3-5 per day; Focus on quantity -one post per hour is optimal (retweets inculded)
 - Facebook: 5-10 per week; Focus on quality - aim for 2 posts per day to keep the audience interested